Google E-E-A-T is the recent update to the quality rater guidelines.

 Be sure to make it easy for visitors to find your About page by adding a link to it in the top menu of your website.

-Also, be sure to include the link on other places such as the homepage and contact page.
+Also, try to include the link on other places such as the homepage and contact page.

 This helps readers or customers quickly find the information they need.